jean/geonode_buildout/README.md

 I'm making this work before I make it pretty.
-The current setup may have local paths (e.g. my download-cache location) and brain damage (e.g. the django project dir created at the buildout root.
+The current setup may have local paths (e.g. my download-cache location) and brain damage (e.g. the stub django project dir created at the buildout root).

 Buildout configs for nginx, uwsgi, tomcat, supervisord. etc. follow.